bhisaac/5eFP/5eFP-SRD.md

 ### Skills

 Each skill covers a broad range of capabilities, including those that a character or a monster can be proficient in.
-A skill represents a specific aspect of a chosen ability score, and an individual’s proficiency in a skill demonstrates a focus on that aspect.
-(A character’s starting skill proficiencies are determined at character creation, and a monster’s skill proficiencies appear in the monster’s stat block.
-Each skill is assigned to one of the six ability scores.
+A skill represents a specific aspect of a chosen ability score ~~, and an individual’s proficiency in a skill demonstrates a focus on that aspect~~.
+(A character’s starting ability proficiencies are determined at character creation, and a monster’s ability proficiencies appear in the monster’s stat block.
+Each skill is also assigned to one of the six ability scores at character creation.
 Once an ability is selected for a given skill, it cannot be selected again for another skill.)

-For example, a Performance (DEX) check might reflect (but isn't limited to) a character’s attempt to pull off an acrobatic stunt, to palm an object, or to stay hidden.
+For example, a DEX proficiency assigned to the Performance skill might reflect (but isn't limited to) a character’s attempt to pull off an acrobatic stunt, to palm an object, or to stay hidden.
 Each of these aspects of DEX has an associated action.
 So a character who has assigned DEX proficiency to the Performance skill is good at Performance checks because they are agile.

-Without proficiency in a skill, a character or creature makes a normal ability check.
-For example, if characters attempt to climb up a dangerous cliff, the GM might ask for a Performance check.
-If the characters are proficient in Performance, the character’s proficiency bonus is added to the check.
-If the characters lack that proficiency, they just make an ability check with the ability score they assigned to Performance.
+Without proficiency in an ability, a character or creature makes a normal ability check.
+For example, if a character attempts to climb up a dangerous cliff, the GM might ask for a Performance check.
+If the character has proficiency with the chosen ability for Performance, the character’s proficiency bonus is added to the check.
+If the character lacks that proficiency, that character makes an ability check without adding the character's proficiency bonus.

 ### Insight

 Your insight imbues inward sight, granting vision beneath surface impressions.

 Your successful Insight check reveals one hidden or obscured truth within the current scene.
 A scene may or may not have hidden or obscured truths.
-You might use Insight when searching for lies or predicting something's next move.
+You might use Insight when searching for deceptions or predicting something's next move.
 Doing so might involve gleaning clues from body language, speech habits, and changes in mannerisms.
 This awareness extends beyond surface impressions, revealing the underlying truth of what you are witnessing.

 > **INSPIRED:** Your GM reveals to you all the hidden or obscured pieces of information contained within the current scene.
 Features granted through spell effects specifically designed to prevent sight, such as _invisibility_ are not revealed; instead, their presence is confirmed, and you can sense the subtle flows of air and energy that the spell displaces in its wake.
 This awareness lasts until the beginning of your next turn.
 Your GM refunds any spent inspiration if little or no additional information is revealed.